 If you have unwanted symptoms and you'd like a natural approach to fixing your problem, call us for a free consultation to discuss what functional medicine can do for you.

-what is the difference between colorado springs functional medicine and typical medicine?
+what is the difference between functional medicine and "typical" medicine?

 The two main differences are the types of products used to obtain desired results, and the way in which the practitioner views the functional levels of the body.